2019 Sri Lanka Easter bombings: Allegations of government complicity

 Cardinal Malcolm Ranjith, the head of Sri Lanka's Catholic Church, alleged that the massacre wasn't purely the work of a few Islamic extremists but was part of a grand political plot and that the attacks were conducted intentionally to win votes.
 He further alleged that the culprits are still engaged in their political activities, hold positions in the police and that the government has been covering up the investigations in order to protect the real culprits.
 Expressing dissatisfaction with the progress of the investigation and alleging intimidation of those who clamour for justice, the cardinal called on the UN to investigate the bombings.
 Ven.
 Omalpe Sobitha Thera, a prominent Buddhist monk, alleged that "selfish politicians directed the blind rage of religious extremists to achieve political ends," and appealed to all religious leaders to support the struggle for justice led by the Cardinal, stating that justice should be sought in the International Court of Justice if it's not found domestically.
 In March 2024, spokesman of the Catholic Church Fr.
 Cyril Gamini Fernando claimed that Gotabaya Rajapaksa was the mastermind behind the bombings and the subsequent cover-up.

-In a Channel 4 Dispatches programme about the bombings aired on 5 September 2023, highly placed whistleblowers alleged that Suresh Sallay, the current Director of the State Intelligence Service and a Rajapaksa loyalist, was complicit in the bombings to bring Gotabaya Rajapaksa to power.
+In a Channel 4 Dispatches programme about the bombings aired on 5 September 2023, highly placed whistleblowers alleged that Suresh Sallay, then the Director of the State Intelligence Service and a Rajapaksa loyalist, was complicit in the bombings to bring Gotabaya Rajapaksa to power.
 Hanzeer Azad Maulana, a former aide to the Rajapaksa loyalist Pillayan, alleged that he had facilitated the meeting between Sallay and the NTJ bombers in 2018.
 Sallay has denied the allegations.
+On 25 February 2026, Sallay was arrested on suspicion of "conspiracy and aiding and abetting" the bombings.

 According to a poll conducted by the Syndicated Surveys in October 2023, 53% of Sri Lankans believe that local political forces were involved in the attacks.